of graduate employers say relevant experience is essential to getting a job with them

 This module aims to develop students’ knowledge and competence of the research process and the application of research methods in Data Analytics.
 It covers an introduction to qualitative, quantitative, and mixed-method research and considers the contexts within which different methods are useful and how they should be applied in practice.
 It focuses on research design, data collection and analysis, and the presentation of findings.

-This module introduces students to the disciplines and techniques required to critically appraise complex data and industry practice.
-It also covers the key skills needed to successfully complete a research project, ranging from developing a research approach, setting research aim and objectives, critically reviewing existing literature, evaluating appropriate methodologies, and analysing research data and information.
+This module introduces students to the disciplines and techniques necessary for critically appraising complex data and industry practices.
+It also covers the key skills needed to successfully complete a research project, ranging from developing a research approach, setting research aims and objectives, critically reviewing existing literature, evaluating appropriate methodologies, and analysing research data and information.
 The module will develop students' skills and expertise in the essential research tools they need for successful Postgraduate study and as leaders in their chosen service industry sector.

 The modules listed above for this course are regularly reviewed to ensure they are up to date and informed by industry as well as the latest teaching methods.
 On occasion, we may need to make unexpected changes to modules – if this occurs, we will contact all offer holders as soon as possible.